JIAXINGUY/aaronstevenwhite.github.io/index.md

 **White, A.S.** 2019.
 [Lexically triggered veridicality inferences](https://ling.auf.net/lingbuzz/004664/current.pdf).
 Under review at *Handbook of Pragmatics*.
 John Benjamins Publishing Company.

 **White, A.S.** & K. Rawlins.
 2019.
 [Frequency, acceptability, and selection: A case study of clause-embedding](https://ling.auf.net/lingbuzz/004596/current.pdf).
-Under review at *Glossa*.
+Under revision for *Glossa*.

 **White, A.S.** 2019.
 [Nothing's wrong with believing (or hoping) whether](https://ling.auf.net/lingbuzz/004572/current.pdf).
-Under review at *Semantics and Pragmatics*.
+Under revision for *Semantics and Pragmatics*.

 Govindarajan, V.S., B. Van Durme, & **A.S.
 White**.
 2019.
 [Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](https://arxiv.org/pdf/1901.11429.pdf).
 To appear in *Transactions of the Association for Computational Linguistics*.

 Vashishtha, S., B. Van Durme, & **A.S.
 White**.
 2019.
-[Fine-Grained Temporal Relation Extraction](https://arxiv.org/pdf/1902.01390.pdf).
-To appear in *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019)*, Florence, Italy, July 29-31, 2019.
+[Fine-Grained Temporal Relation Extraction](https://www.aclweb.org/anthology/P19-1280).
+In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019)*, Florence, Italy, July 29-31, 2019.

 # Recent and upcoming presentations

+Govindarajan, V.S., B. Van Durme, & **A.S.
+White**.
+2020.
+Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements.
+To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

+Moon, E. & **A.S.
+White**.
+2019.
+The source of nonfinite temporal interpretation.
+To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

+**White, A.S.** 2019.
+Universal Decompositional Semantics.
+Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, October 2019.

 Vashishtha, S., B. Van Durme, & **A.S.
 White**.
 2019.
 Fine-Grained Temporal Relation Extraction.
-Talk to be given at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.
+Talk given at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.

 Yan, S. & **A.S.
 White**.
 2019.
 [A Framework for Decoding Event-Related Potentials from Text](presentations/posters/yan_cmcl2019_poster.pdf).
 Poster presented at the 9th Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2019), Minneapolis, MN, June 7, 2019.

-**White, A. S.**, R. Rudinger, K. Rawlins, & B. Van Durme.
-2018.
-[Lexicosyntactic Inference in Neural Models](presentations/slides/white_emnlp2018_lexicosyntactic_slides.pptx).
-Talk given at the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.

 # Where I've been